linode/docs/docs/guides/tools-reference/file-transfer/vsftp-on-ubuntu-installation/index.md

 - '[Link Title 2](http://www.example.net)'
 ---

 This guide teaches you what VSFTPD is, and its advantages, and demonstrates how to install VSFTPD on Ubuntu 20.04.
 It also shows you the basic configurations needed to securely connect to a Linode server via VSFTPD.
-By the end of this guide, you connect to a fully functioning VSFTPD Ubuntu Linode server, and you can read from, and write files to the server.
+By the end of this guide, you connect to a fully functioning VSFTPD Ubuntu Linode server.
+You also learn to read from, and write files to the server.

 ## What is VSFTPD?